 Object or comment on a current planning application

-You can comment on, or object to, any planning application, whether it directly affects you, or not, even if you haven't received a letter notifying you of the application.
-The first thing you need to do is to check the plans, either:
+You can comment on, or object to, any planning application, whether it directly affects you, or not, even if you have not received a letter notifying you of the application.

 Why should I object/comment on an application?